sjbrown/misc_work/genesis/rules.md

 to come out.
 But it won't cost as much if the band has started making a name for itself.

+You can bring a maximum number of friends equal to your personal CROWD.
-For every amount of COIN you spend shown on the ⛟ symbol of the gig card, CLOUT of your friends will come see the show, up to the maximum of your personal CROWD.
+For every friend you bring, you must spend COIN equal to the number shown on the ⛟ symbol of the gig card.

-For example, let's take a gig that requires 20 CROWD, and the band only has 15 CROWD.
-The band, which has 2 CLOUT, wants to play this gig, which has a ⛟ symbol showing 3.
-Player 1 has 5 CROWD and Player 2 has 3 CROWD.
+**For example**, let's look at a gig that requires 20 CROWD and has a 3 next to the ⛟ symbol.
+In this example, the band only has 15 CROWD, Player 1 has 3 CROWD and 20 COIN, and Player 2 has 5 CROWD and 10 COIN.

 So the players need to cover the 5 CROWD difference between 20 and 15.

-Player 1 spends 3 COIN, the amount shown on the ⛟ symbol.
-Since the band has 2 CLOUT, this brings 2 of Player 1's friends to the show.
+Player 1 spends 9 COIN (3× the amount shown on the ⛟ symbol).
+This brings 3
+friends to the show (Player 1's maximum amount).

-Now there is a 3 CROWD difference between 20 and 15.
+Now there is a 2 CROWD defecit between 20 and 18.

-Player 2 spends 6 COIN, 2× amount shown on the ⛟ symbol.
-Since the band has 2 CLOUT, this could bring 4 of Player 2's friends to the show, but since they only have 3 CROWD, it only brings the maximum, 3 friends.
+Player 2 spends 6 COIN (2× the amount shown on the ⛟ symbol).
+This brings 2 of Player 2's friends to the show.

-Now there 20 people coming to the show, so the band qualifies to play the gig.
+Now there are 20 people coming to the show, so the band qualifies to play the gig.

 **Note**, when you bring friends to a show, **do not modify** your CROWD